bytedance/scene/README.md

 The main problems of Fragment:

+1. Google Navigation Component will destory Fragment' view when it is invisible
-1. There are many crashes that the Google official can't solve for a long time.
+2. There are many crashes that the Google official can't solve for a long time.
 Even if you don't use Fragment, it may still trigger a crash in the OnBackPressed() of AppCompatActivity.
-2. The add/remove/hide/show operation is not executed immediately.
+3. The add/remove/hide/show operation is not executed immediately.
 With nest Fragments even if you use commitNow(), the status update of the sub Fragments cannot be guaranteed.
-3. The support of animation is poor, Z-axis order cannot be guaranteed when switching
-4. Navigation management is weak, there is no advanced stack management except for basic push and pop
-5. The lifecycle of Fragment in native Fragment and Support-v4 packages is not exactly the same

 The Scene framework tries to solve these problems of the Activity and Fragment mentioned above.